Gay Lisbon

 Gay Parade

 Every summer, Lisbon holds a gay pride march that is more of a march than a parade.
-There is also a pride village or festival on a separate weekend, usually within two weeks of the pride march.
+On a separate weekend, usually within two weeks of the march, there is also a pride village or festival.
 The festival offers food, drinks, various booths, and concerts.

 Queer Lisboa